IoLanguage/eerie/README.md

 ## Installing

 If you installed Io and didn't use `-DWITHOUT_EERIE` flag, Eerie is already installed in your system.
-So this instructions more for Eerie developers.
+So these instructions are for Eerie developers.

 ```shell
 $ git clone https://github.com/IoLanguage/eerie.git